-We explore the scaling performance of our data with respect to batch size.
+We explore the scaling performance of our approach for batch size.
 Prior work has shown that contrastive methods can benefit larger batch sizes~\cite{chen2020simple,chen2020big,radford2021learning}.
-While we conduct our comparisons with a batch size of 512 to allow us to perform comprehensive experiments and evaluations, we show that our models can also scale to larger batch sizes.
-Our results, shown in~\cref{tab:scaling_batch_size}, show that our performance scales with batch size and that we maintain our performance gains over SimCLR for larger batch sizes.
+While we use a batch size of 512 to allow us to perform comprehensive experiments and evaluations given limited compute, we conduct a few experiments to evaluate scaling for SimCLR and LGSimCLR.
+Our results, shown in~\cref{tab:scaling_batch_size}, indicate that our approach scales with batch size and maintains our performance gains over SimCLR for larger batch sizes.
 Furthermore, we show in~\cref{tab:dataset_impact} that our model benefits from larger datasets.
-We note that the improvement is not limited to finding the nearest neighbor in more images, but rather than having more images to train on improves performance as can be seen in the improvement of the RedCaps model sampled on Years compared to the RedCaps-2020 models.
-Which both models sample the nearest neighbors from each year, the RedCaps model has $4{\times}$ more data and show clear performance gains over the RedCaps-2020 trained model.
+Our experiments also show that data scaling comes in two ways: training on more instances and sampling nearest neighbors from a larger pool of images.
+We explore this more in~\Cref{app:redcaps_shards}.